wp-plugins/floating-social-media-icon/readme.txt

 == Upgrade Notice ==

+= 2.3 =
+* Aug 25, 2015 | NOTE: Updating Plugin Will Not Change Your Settings/Configuration..
+Update With Confidence :)
+* Code Optimization
+* Stable Release

 = 2.2 =
 * Aug 19, 2015 | NOTE: Updating Plugin Will Not Change Your Settings/Configuration..
 Update With Confidence :)
 * Security Fix